soluhealth/emmtyper/README.md

 ## Result Format
 EmMAIL has three different result formats: `short`, `verbose`, and `visual`.

-EmMAIL by default produces the `short` four tab-separated values to the command line.
+EmMAIL by default produces the `short` five tab-separated values to the command line.
 You can call `-output_type <option>` to choose the other two result format.

-The short result returns: **Isolate name_Number of clusters_Predicted type_Possible imposters**
+The short result returns: **Isolate name_Number of clusters_Predicted type_Possible imposters_Answer's EMM cluster**

-While the verbose result returns: **Isolate name_Number of BLAST hits_Number of clusters_Predicted type_Position in assembly_Possible imposters_Imposters position in assembly**,
+While the verbose result returns: **Isolate name_Number of BLAST hits_Number of clusters_Predicted type_Position in assembly_Possible imposters_Imposters position in assembly_Answer's EMM cluster**,
 where the positions are presented in <contig_number>:<position_in_contig>.

 The visual result returns an ASCII map of the emm-types in the genome.
 Types in a single contig are separated with "-", each representing 500bp distance from each other.
 Types found in different contigs are separated with tab.